04: Environment Configuration

 Summary

-• Any component definition that isn’t a map of signal handlers is treated as a constant instance
+• Any component definition that isn’t a map of signal handlers is treated as a system data

 • You can use ds/named-system to register different system definitions